 Getting To Colmar, France

 Colmar can be reached by train, bus or car.
 We arrived via train from Basel, Switzerland and departed via bus.
 There are several train and bus routes that service Colmar.
 In fact, it’s possible to travel by train on a Paris to Colmar day trip.
 Is Strasbourg, France also in your travel plans?
 We’ve got you covered!
 How about squeezing in a visit to Freiburg, Germany as well?

 Before You Go To Colmar

-- Colmar is a walkable city…but only if you have the right shoes!
+- Colmar is a walkable city…but only if you have the right travel shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
 I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

 - We’re certain you’ll be snapping tons of photos during your trip.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual travel camera for higher quality photos (that can later be beautifully compiled into a travel photo book).
 We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight).

 - Exploring more of France?
-Make sure to have a good guidebook before arriving.
+Make sure to have a good guidebook before arriving and the perfect Day Bag to pack it in!

 - We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.